 Sahib Bibi Aur Ghulam

 Enough has been said and written about this Guru Dutt masterpiece, directed by Abrar Alvi, and, of course, about Meena Kumari’s immortal performance as Chhoti Bahu – a poor but pious Hindu woman in 19th century Bengal, married into a Zamindar family, and who becomes an alcoholic as she struggles to hold on to her marriage.
 She is simply haunting in the film right from her unforgettable introduction as a startled Bhootnath looks up at her when she remarks on his name being beautiful.
 She is superb in every scene she appears in the film.
 Just see her when she has become a desperate alcoholic and pleads with her husband to stay with her and then angrily turns on him to tell him how she has prostituted her basic values and morals just to please him.
-Not just Meena Kumari’s, it is undoubtedly one of the finest ever performances ever seen on the Indian screen.
+It is undoubtedly one of the finest ever performances ever seen on the Indian screen.